 - Advising on proceedings under Part 8 of the Enterprise Act 2002 against a tour operator (in relation to breaches of the ATOL Regulations and the Consumer Protection from Unfair Trading Regulations);

 - Gahan v Emirates EWCA Civ 1530 (led by Iain MacDonald): representing the Civil Aviation Authority in the Court of Appeal.

 Anna advises on a wide range of advertising matters, including compliance with the CAP Code and the BIS Pricing Practices Guide.
-She has also been involved in drafting submissions before the Independent Reviewer of ASA Adjudications and has advised on potential judicial review proceedings against the ASA.
+She has also been involved in drafting submissions before the Independent Reviewer of ASA Adjudications and was instructed in judicial review proceedings against the ASA.

 Anna is a contributing editor to The Encyclopedia of Financial Services Law (Sweet & Maxwell, 2018).

-Food safety and hygiene – Anna has been instructed in prosecutions under the Food Safety and Hygiene Regulations 2013.
-She has also recently advised a food business operator in relation to an investigation by the Food Standards Agency.
+Food safety and hygiene – Anna regularly defends food businesses in prosecutions under the Food Safety and Hygiene Regulations 2013 and other related legislation.
+She has expertise in the provision of allergen information and durability indications.

 Anna is a member of the Food Law Group.

 Anna has experience of general commercial disputes, including the sale and supply of goods and services, insolvency, insurance and agency disputes.
-As a fluent Russian speaker, Anna has acted for Russian businesses in commercial matters.
-She also has experience dealing with jurisdictional issues and is well-versed in the law of privilege.
+Anna also has experience dealing with jurisdictional issues and is well-versed in the law of privilege.
 Recent cases include:

 - Successfully acting for a fund management company in relation to the recovery of a loan made to a business associate of the company director.